 Electricity is provided to North Bend by Puget Sound Energy (PSE) and Tanner Electric Cooperative (TEC).
-PSE serves the majority of the electricity users within North Bend, with approximately 2,200 customers.
-PSE and TEC signed a boundary agreement to define their respective service territories in 2013.
-The City of North Bend and the surrounding area will continue to be served by both PSE and TEC.
+Puget Sound Energy (PSE) serves the majority of the electricity users within North Bend, with approximately 2,200 customers.
+Tanner Electric Cooperative and Puget Sound Energy PSE and TEC signed a boundary agreement to define their respective service territories in 2013, which are shown within North Bend on Figure 5-1.e...
+The City of North Bend and the surrounding area will continue to be served by both PSE and Tanner Electric Cooperative TEC.